 The Company is authorized to issue up to 510,000,000 shares consisting of: (i) 500,000,000 shares of common stock, par value \$0.001 per share (the "Common Stock") and (ii) 10,000,000 shares of preferred stock, par value \$0.001 per share (the "Preferred Stock"), each having the rights set forth in this Article FIFTH.
 Except as otherwise provided in this Certificate of Incorporation or by law, each holder of Common Stock shall be entitled to one vote for each share held.
 No stockholder shall have the right to cumulate his votes for the election of directors, but each holder of Common Stock shall be entitled to one vote in the election of each director for each share held.
 The holders of the Common Stock shall be entitled to receive, when and as declared by the Board of Directors, out of funds legally available therefor, dividends payable in cash, stock or otherwise.
-Upon any liquidation, dissolution or winding up of the Corporation, whether voluntary or involuntary, the net assets of the Corporation shall be distributed pro rata to the holders of the Common Stock in accordance with their respective rights and interest.
+Upon any liquidation, dissolution or winding up of the Corporation, whether voluntary or involuntary, the net assets of the Corporation shall be distributed pro rata to the holders of the Common Stock in their respective rights and interest.

 Effective at 12:01 a.m. on [], 20[][] (the "Effective Time"), every [] shares of common stock issued and outstanding immediately prior to the Effective Time ("Old Common Stock") shall automatically be combined, without any action on the part of the holder thereof, into one (1) validly issued, fully paid and non-assessable share of common stock ("New Common Stock"), subject to the treatment of fractional share interests as described below (the "Reverse Stock Split").
 No fractional shares of common stock shall be issued in connection with the Reverse Stock Split.
 No stockholder of the Corporation shall transfer any fractional shares of common stock.
 The Corporation shall not recognize on its stock record books any purported transfer of any fractional share of common stock.
 No certificates representing fractional shares of New Common Stock will be issued in connection with the Reverse Stock Split.
-Holders who otherwise would be entitled to receive fractional share interests of New Common Stock because they hold a number of shares not evenly divisible by the Reverse Stock Split ratio will automatically be entitled to receive an additional fraction of a share of New Common Stock to round up to the next whole share of New Common Stock in lieu of any fractional share created as a result of such Reverse Stock Split.
+Holders who otherwise would be entitled to receive fractional share interests of New Common Stock because they hold a number of shares of New Common Stock in lieu of any fractional share created as a result of such Reverse Stock Split.
 Each certificate that immediately prior to the Effective Time represented shares of Old Common Stock ("Old Certificates"), shall thereafter represent that number of shares of New Common Stock into which the shares of Old Common Stock represented by the Old Certificate shall have been combined.